blox-libs/Responsiveness/README.md

 # Responsiveness

-A responsive UI scaling solution for Roblox
+A responsive UI scaling solution for Roblox, successor to QuickScale.

 ---